 Not every single subject can be learnt and mastered in the same way.
-While mathematics requires thorough problem solving, physics requires both problem solving and conceptual clarity.
-When it comes to chemistry, the thing that disorient most students is being able to visualize ions, atoms, electrons and their interactions.
+While mathematics requires thorough problem solving, physics requires both problem-solving and conceptual clarity.
+When it comes to chemistry, the thing that disorients most students is being able to visualize ions, atoms, electrons and their interactions.

 Below are 5 tips to get your child interested in Chemistry, master this very interesting subject and score well; kindly read on to learn more.

 One of the best ways to get your child interested in chemistry is by exploring the subject together through creative and fun experiments.
 There are lots of experiment you and your child can perform together using common household items.